DeepanshS/DeepanshS.github.io-src/content/authors/admin/_index.md

 # - Visitors
 ---

-I work on developing/improving solid-state magnetic resonance methods for better characterization of amorphous and crystalline materials.
-I also develop numerical libraries in C and python for simulating, processing, and analyzing the multi-dimensional magnetic resonance spectrum of amorphous and crystalline materials using statistical learning, linear-inversions, and machine learning approaches.
+Result-driven research scientist specializes in developing new and improving existing methods in solid-state magnetic resonance for better understanding and characterizing of materials, both amorphous and crystalline, and bio-macromolecules.
+Recent work focuses on structural elucidation of materials from the 2D NMR spectrum.
+I am also a passionate developer of high throughput numerical libraries and software for simulating, processing, and analyzing scientific data using a multitude of tools, including statistical learning, linear-inversions, and machine learning.
+Proficient in C, python, and javascript programming languages, open to others as needed.